replicatedhq/help-center/content/api/support-bundle-yaml-specs/kubernetes-logs.md

 ### Outputs

+- `{{.Namespace}}/{{.Name}}.log` - Logs pulled from Kubernetes pod.
+Kubernetes pulls logs from stdout/stderr into one output file.
+If a label selector is provided, it will create multiple log files following the same format.
+Used when a namespace is not provided.

 - `{{.Name}}.log` - Logs pulled from Kubernetes pod.
 Kubernetes pulls logs from stdout/stderr into one output file.
 If a label selector is provided, it will create multiple log files following the same format.